DevRichan/PF-4-Final-Project-Purwadhika-House-Price-In-Beijing/README.md

 I have difficulty training the model due to low computer specs, I've tried using Google Colab but the results are the same maybe because I subscribed for free.
 Therefore, the model is not optimal.
 My advice if you want to continue this work use a random forest algorithm and multiply the tuning parameters, or you can try using other algorithms like SVM, KNN etc.

 ### Model Training Results :
+This is the result of machine learning training with outliers data, I am not displaying machine learning results whose outliers have been removed because the results are so poor.

 No  |  Algoritma  | RMSE |
 ------|--------|---------------|
 1 |   Linear Regression Default Parameter |  145.47390826021032 |